 If Social Security thinks you have the residual functional capacity to perform the strenuous demands of heavy or very heavy work, you won't be able to use the grid rules to get disability benefits.
 You'll have to show that you have non-exertional limitations that prevent you from working jobs at any exertional level.

 Even if the grid rules don't call for a finding of disability, you can still qualify for benefits if you can show that no jobs exist that you can do despite your limitations.
 (This is the most common way that the SSA awards benefits to people under the age of 50.)
+Here are several ways for you to show the agency that you can't do any jobs:

 The grid rules can frequently help older people win their disability claims, but understanding the nuances of how Social Security uses the grid can be confusing.
 An experienced disability representative can help determine where you fall within the grid and what your options are.
+Most disability lawyers work on contingency—meaning they only get paid unless (and until) you win—and many offer free consultations, so there's little risk in asking around to find an attorney who will be a good fit for your claim.

 Need a lawyer?
 Start here.